ZoeMesaros/php-store/README.md

 An assignment in PHP to create a second-hand store management page using a database.

-The database consists of three tables, sellers, brands and items.

 ### Sellers

 | id  | username    | first_name  | last_name   | email       |